-The career counselors within the Career Services Center can assist you with choosing a career path, whether you're trying to decide what jobs are "out there" for your major, or whether you're trying to decide what to "major in."
+The career counselors within The Center for Career and Professional Development can assist you with choosing a career path, whether you're trying to decide what jobs are "out there" for your major or what to "major in."

-- The FOCUS Career Planning Program is a web-based system provided, free of charge, to students enrolled at WKU.
-The system includes interest, aptitude, values, personality and leisure preferences inventories to help you assess your skills and abilities, and focus on "good matches" to various career paths.
-Resources are also provided within FOCUS to help you explore the career paths and academic majors that might be a good fit for you at WKU.
+- The MyPlan Career Planning Program is a web-based system provided, free of charge, to students enrolled at WKU.
+The system includes interest, aptitude, values, personality and leisure preferences inventories to help you assess your skills and abilities, and MyPlan on "good matches" to various career paths.
+Resources are also provided within MyPlan to help you explore the career paths and academic majors that might be a good fit for you at WKU.

 - "What Can I Do With This Major?" is a tool to help you explore occupations related to a variety of academic majors.